Hospice

 Description

-Hospice at IRCCS Candiolo is a residential center dedicated to palliative care, designed to welcome and care for patients who no longer respond to specific therapeutic treatments with dignity and humanity.
-Here, each person is cared for with individualized care programs in a serene environment tailored to his or her needs.
+Hospice at IRCCS Candiolo is a residential center dedicated to palliative care, designed to provide dignified and compassionate support for patients who no longer respond to specific therapeutic treatments.
+Each individual receives personalized care within a serene environment tailored to their unique needs.

-Palliative care represents a set of therapeutic, diagnostic and care interventions aimed at both the sick person and his or her family, with the goal of providing active and comprehensive care.
-It is not just about containing pain, but improving the overall quality of life, always respecting the patient’s wishes.
+Palliative care encompasses a range of therapeutic, diagnostic and supportive interventions for both patients and their families, aiming to provide active and comprehensive care.
+It is not limited to pain management, but seeks to enhance overall quality of life, always respecting the patient’s wishes.

-Care is taken through the integrated work of multiple professionals: palliative physicians, pain therapists, psychologists, physical therapists, nurses, and spiritual assistants.
-All work in synergy to ensure comprehensive, person-centered care.
+Care is delivered through the integrated work of multiple professionals, including palliative physicians, pain therapists, psychologists, physical therapists, nurses, and spiritual assistants.
+This integrated approach ensures comprehensive, person-centered care.

 Psychological support service